pedroafonso23/git-class/README.md

 - You want to delete the branch of the new feature, after you applied it to your project

 - You wish to upload your project to the cloud

+- You will get an ongoing project to work in it with the team
+- You need to solve a conflict
+- Before sending the resolution, we need to update the local project

 # My notes